ElsevierSoftwareX/SOFTX-D-17-00057/readme.md

 ## Mathematica Software for the Numerical Generation of Given Distribution with an Exponential Autocorrelation Function

 This file includes supplementary downloadable material, provided by the authors of the paper:
-D. Bykhovsky, "**On the Numerical Generation of Positive-Axis-Defined Distributions with Exponential Autocorrelation Function**"
+D. Bykhovsky and V. Lyandres, "**On the Numerical Generation of Positive-Axis-Defined Distributions with Exponential Autocorrelation Function**"

 This source code was created by Wolfram Mathematica software (version 11).